 Chapter 13: Research the Artist

-Knowing how to locate and evaluate information about art and artists is the cornerstone of intelligent buying.
+Knowing how to locate and evaluate information about art and artists is the cornerstone of intelligent buying and collecting.
 In this chapter, you learn how to gather and analyze data about any artist's career accomplishments.

 Chapter 14: Research the Art

 Every piece of art can be evaluated in terms of its basic physical characteristics.
 This chapter defines those characteristics and explains how they impact a work of art's value and desirability.

 Two of the most important, least understood, and most abused documents in the art business are the certificate of authenticity (or COA) and the appraisal.
 Here you will learn what constitutes a valid COA and a valid appraisal, and how to recognize meaningless, problematic, or inadequate ones.

 The ownership history of a work of art often affects its value and collectibility.
 Learn how to piece together an artwork's history, evaluate it, document it, and maintain proper files on every work of art you own.

 Chapter 17: Art and Damage

 Experienced collectors prefer works of art in perfect condition and not susceptible to problems in the future.
 This chapter talks about how to spot damage and potential condition problems, how condition affects value, and how to care for works of art so that they don't degrade or deteriorate over time.